 There’s no image stabilization, meaning you might need a tripod more often.
 But the lens does have a dustproof and splashproof construction.
 It’s not totally weather sealed.
 So you can’t use it in the rain for long periods.
 But it does offer some protection for outdoor photography.

 The build quality lives up to the rest of the Sigma Art line.
 The lens is full of glass, with 13 elements in 10 groups.
-The outer elements have the Sigma patented coating to reduce ghosting and lens flare.
+The outer elements have the Sigma-patented coating to reduce ghosting and lens flare.
 Sigma designed this lens for optical excellence, and they deliver.

 The Sigma 70mm Art lens uses a coreless DC motor for the autofocus.
 Sigma optimized it for precision AF performance.
 It’s fast and near-silent in operation.
 And it makes precise minor adjustments for the perfect focus.
-So you don’t have to rely on the AF motor.
+You don’t have to rely on the AF motor.
 You also have full-time manual focus if you want to take control.
 And the focus ring is broad and easy to control.

 You can update the lens’ firmware using the Sigma USB dock.
 It’s an optional add-on.
 But the firmware updates can improve autofocus performance and options.

 The Sigma Art line has redefined what photographers should expect from a third-party lens.
 Sigma still offers excellent value for your money.
 But now you’re getting premier optical quality as well.
+A Sigma Art lens is well worth the money.